3DO: Reception

 Reviewing the 3DO, GamePro gave it a "thumbs sideways".
 They commented that "The 3DO is the first CD-ROM system to make a real jump forward in graphics, sound, and game design."
-However, they questioned whether it would soon be rendered obsolete by the upcoming Jaguar CD and "Project Reality" (later released as the Nintendo 64) and felt there were not yet enough games to justify a purchase, recommending that gamers wait several months to see if the system would get a worthwhile library of games.
+By contrast, they questioned if it would soon be rendered obsolete by the upcoming Jaguar CD and "Project Reality" (later released as the Nintendo 64) and felt there were not yet enough games to justify a purchase, recommending that gamers wait several months to see if the system would get a worthwhile library of games.
 The 3DO was awarded Worst Console Launch of 1993 by Electronic Gaming Monthly.
 In a special Game Machine Cross Review in May 1995, Famicom Tsūshin would score the 3DO Real console a 26 out of 40.
 Next Generation reviewed the 3DO in late 1995.
 They noted that due chiefly to its early launch, it had a larger installed base and more high quality games than the newly launched Saturn and PlayStation, making it a viable alternative to those systems.
-However, they debated whether it could remain a serious contender in the long run, in light of the successor M2's imminent release and the Saturn and PlayStation's superior hardware.
+They also debated whether it could remain a serious contender in the long run, in light of the successor M2's imminent release and the Saturn and PlayStation's superior hardware.
 They deemed the 3DO hardware overhyped but still very good for its time, especially praising the DMA engine.
 They gave it 2 out of 5 stars, concluding that it "has settled out as a solid system with some good titles in its library and more on the way.
 The question that must be answered though is this: Is having a 'good system' enough?"

 Citing a lack of decent exclusives and an "astronomical asking price", in 2009 video game website IGN chose the 3DO as its 22nd greatest video game console of all time, slightly higher than the Jaguar but lower than its four other major competitors: Super NES (4th best), Genesis (5th), PlayStation (7th), and Sega Saturn (18th).
 On Yahoo!
 Games the 3DO was placed among the top five worst console launches due to its one-game launch lineup and high launch price.

 Gaming retrospectives have also accused the 3DO of having an abundance of poor quality interactive movies.
 Trip Hawkins' business model for selling the 3DO was widely derided by industry figures.

 Legacy

 The 3DO Company designed a next-generation console that was never released due to various business and technological issues.
 The M2 project, which began as an accelerator add-on for the 3DO, was to use dual PowerPC 602 processors in addition to newer 3D and video rendering technologies.
 Late during development, the company abandoned the console hardware business and sold the M2 technology to Matsushita.

+Since 2020, Piko Interactive owns the 3DO logomark and is currently in charge of licensing aftermarket games for the system.
+This allowed Limited Run Games to re-release The Eye of Typhoon for the 3DO (alongside the MS-DOS version being emulated by DOSBox) in 2022.